MxBoud/Analog/Readme.md

 # Analog

 Analog is a "video game" made with [Unity][1] to help teaching the basis of analog measurements in a first year university physics laboratory.
-The game will be tested with students in the semester of fall 2017.
+The game has ben tested in the 2018-2019 academic year and was usefull to help the students to understand how to read on an analog scale.

 ## Screenshots
 The voltmeter simulator.